tstsmy/laravel/README.md

-# lesson
+# laravel
-learning how to use laravel
+Creating a simple application with laravel